Redslayer112/Rankguru/README.md

 - Now you have copied the questionpaperid, Open Rankguru app which you have donloaded from here, and paste it
 - The app will return the ans of the qpid or the question paper

-## If you are comfortable using CLI you can checkout: https://github.com/SwaminathShiju/rankguru
+## If you are comfortable using CLI instead of app you can checkout: https://github.com/SwaminathShiju/rankguru